Direct Exporting Advantages and Disadvantages

 While there are real advantages to direct exporting, in some cases you may feel that the intermediary is worth the cost.
 Here's why you may choose not to manage exports yourself:

-- It takes more time, energy and money than you may be able to afford.
+- It requires more time, energy and money than you may be able to afford.

 - It requires more "people power" to cultivate a customer base.